genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

     }

   }
+  ...
 }
 ```

-Run *genesis-generated-fields* to generate the fields, AND​ *genesis-generated-dao​* to create the DAOs.
+If the TRADE_STATUS is missing, run *genesis-generated-fields* to generate the fields, AND​ *genesis-generated-dao​* to create the DAOs.

 ### 2. Create a new class for the state machine